Spheres and Projections for $\mathrm{Out}(F_n)$: Mapping class groups in

+Thus, the four $c_i$ are disjoint.
+The hexagon disk $H$ lifts homeomorphically to a disk $\widetilde{H}$ in $\widetilde{W}_n$ whose boundary is the union of six intervals, four of which would be disjoint (as they are contained in the different $c_i$).
+This is clearly impossible.

-As a consequence, a hexagon disk intersects a sphere in $\widetilde{W}_n$ if and only if exactly two of its sides do.
+Thus, the lift $\widetilde{H}$ of a hexagon disk $H$ intersects the lift $\widetilde{\sigma}$ (in a single arc) if and only if one (hence two) of its sides do.

 Note that this condition depends only on the homotopy classes of $\Sigma$ and $\varphi$ due to the uniqueness of minimal position for curves and arcs.

 Hence, the homotopy classes of $\varphi$ and $\Sigma$ determine which intersection points of $\varphi(\beta)$ with $\Sigma$ are joined by an interval in $\varphi(S_g^1)$ -- namely exactly those for which there is a sequence of hexagon disks connecting them.
+This is the desired uniqueness of how the intersection points of $\Sigma$ with $\varphi(\beta)$ are matched.

 Let now $x$ and $y$ be two such points which are connected on the sphere $\sigma$ by an arc in $\varphi(S_g^1)$.
 Denote by $\beta^1$ and $\beta^2$ the two subarcs of $\varphi(\beta)$ defined by these intersection points.
 The homotopy classes of these subarcs (with endpoints sliding on the corresponding sphere of $\Sigma$) are completely determined by the sequence of spheres in $\Sigma$ they intersect, and thus they are determined by the isotopy class of $\Sigma$ and the homotopy class of $\varphi$.